-Mission: The mission of dress for success charlotte is to promote the economic independence of disadvantaged women by providing professional attire, a network of support, and the career development tools to help women thrive in work and life.
+Mission: The mission of dress for success is to empower women to achieve economic independence by providing a network of support, professional attire and the development tools to help women thrive in work and in life.

-Programs: Providing interview-appropriate clothing, accessories, and personal care products to women as they attempt to enter the workforce.
+providing interview-appropriate clothing, accessories, and personal care products to women as they attempt to enter the workforce.
 Once they obtain employment, providing a working wardrobe of up to five more outfits.
-Clothing and accessories were provided to 778 clients during 2013.
-The income and expenses for this program are all in-kind donations and expenses.
+Clothing and accessories were provided to 719 clients during 2017.
+The income and expenses for this program are all non-cash donations and expenses.

 I was a International Marketing Manager twenty years ago for a company that went out of business.
 I have been looking for work and retraining for all these years.
 I have been trying to find other women to be with who had similar experiences.
 I met many women with degrees and have gone to graduate school like myself looking for answers.
 The women that helped the other women to empower themselves were wonderful.
 This gave me new hope as a client.
 I have been very frustatrated for twenty years trying to get some where.
 I even got retrained as a paralegal eight years ago to get no place.
 Here, I found hope.
 I still do not have a job with my education but I have hope.